2013–14 Oud-Heverlee Leuven season: Results by round

-Relegation Playoff & Second Division Final Round
+Relegation playoff and Second Division final round

 After finishing 15th during the regular season, OHL was forced to play the Relegation Playoff together with Mons.
 OHL started with a three-point head start and home advantage.
 After winning twice at home and drawing away, OHL had obtained an unattainable lead, causing Mons to be relegated.
-Meanwhile, OHL thereby won the right to play the Second Division Final Round which they needed to win to remain in the Belgian Pro League.
+Meanwhile, OHL thereby won the right to play the Second Division final round which they needed to win to remain in the Belgian Pro League.